7 Insignificant Homeschool Perks that Make a Big Difference

 7. More Time for Play

 Need an example?
 Go watch a group of pre-teens gathered around a Pokemon table.
 You have never seen such intensity, and man do those kids ever know the value of what cards they hold in their hands.
 It’s easy to assume that nothing is being learned, but that’s a huge mistake.
 This is high stakes play for many of them.
-They are playing games and interacting socially in a world where what you trade and what you make defines whether you win the game.
+They are playing games and interacting socially in a world where what you trade and what you make defines if you win the game.

 8. Snack Time All the Time